Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Exact Bayesian Inference with Loops

 \section{Exact Bayesian Inference with Loops}

-Loops significantly complicate inferring posterior distributions in probabilistic programs.
-Computing the exact fixed point of the characteristic function $\Phi_{B,P}$ is often intractable, thus other approaches like invariant-based reasoning techniques are used.
-This section endeavors a program equivalence approach on restricted \emph{unconditioned} \cpgcl programs, called \credip (cf. \cref{tab:redip}), to reason about loop invariants.
-We also use this technique to enable invariant synthesis by means of solving equation systems obtaining parameter values satisfying the invariant properties.
+Loops significantly complicate inferring posterior distributions of probabilistic programs.
+Computing the exact least fixed point of the characteristic function $\Phi_{B,P}$ (see \Cref{tab:semanics}) is in general highly intractable, and other techniques like \emph{invariant}-based reasoning are used.
+Given the loop $\WHILEDO{B}{P}$, we call an ePGF transformer $I\colon \epgf \to \epgf$ an \emph{invariant} if $\Phi_{B,P}(I) = I$, i.e., it remains unchanged when pushed through one loop iteration.

+Effectively, reasoning about loops is reduced to \emph{two challenges}: \begin{enumerate*} \item finding an invariant candidate $I$, and \item verifying that $I$ is indeed a valid invariant, i.e., deciding whether $\Phi_{B,P}(I) = I$. \end{enumerate*} Since the semantics of a program is also of type $\epgf \to \epgf$, we can describe such an invariant by means of a program.
+To facilitate reasoning about such loop invariant programs, we consider a restricted set of \cpgcl programs, called \credip.
+We further extend the program semantics to second-order ePGFs (eSOPs) to enable reasoning about multiple input distributions simultaneously.
+We develop an eSOP-based equivalence checking technique for \credip programs to reason about loop invariants in a \emph{non-normalized} semantics.
+This technique also enables invariant synthesis by solving equation systems yielding parameter values satisfying the invariant condition $\Phi_{B, P}(I) = I$.